 Once you have your router, you need to set up your home network.
 This will vary depending on the device.
 But common to all devices, is finding the right location for your router.
 The location and direction of the antennas will ensure the best possible coverage.
 In case of low signal, Wi-Fi power supplies can be used to boost your local network.

-Your router is usually the entry point to your home network.
-So should the first line of defense for your network security.
-Most routers have default usernames and ς s, which you should change immediately.
+Your router is usually the point of entry into your home network.
+This should also be the first defensive firewall for your network security.
+Most routers have default usernames and passwords that you need to change quickly.

 Do you need Wi-Fi?